bxparks/AceSegment/README.md

 segment LED displays on Arduino platforms.
 The library supports multiple types of LED displays:

-* LED modules using the TM1637 controller chip
+* LED modules using the TM1637 controller chip over a custom 2 wire protocol
-* LED modules using the MAX7219/MAX7221 controller chip
+* LED modules using the MAX7219/MAX7221 controller chip over SPI
+* LED modules using the HT16K33 controller chip over I2C
-* LED modules using two 74HC595 shift register chips
+* LED modules using two 74HC595 shift register chips over SPI
 * LED modules using a hybrid of one 74HC595 chip and direct GPIO connections
 * LED modules directly connected to the GPIO pins, no controller chips

-The first 3 types are readily available from consumer sources such as Amazon and eBay, in multiple colors and sizes.
+The first 4 types are readily available from consumer sources such as Amazon and eBay, in multiple colors and sizes.
 The final 2 types of modules (hybrid and directly connected) are usually custom creations.
 The AceSegment library hopes to support as many of these configurations as possible within a single